yingj1n/AutoPurchase/README.md

 4. Find your python path using `which python` and move the `chromedriver.exe` to the same folder.

 Before you run:
-1. Make sure that you have your shipping address, and payment method (credit card) saved on your Best Buy profile.
+1. Make sure that your shipping address, and payment method (credit card) is saved on your Best Buy profile.
 2. Set your login_url, item_url, uid, upassword, and cvv in the bestbuy.py script.

 The script is last updated on 2020-04-04.
-This method relies heavily on the xpath and class and is subject to change upon site updates.
+This method relies heavily on xpath and class tags that are is subject to change upon site updates.

 TODO:
 - bug: sometimes fail to refresh after a while